This post may contain affiliate links. Please read our disclosure policy.

-Shape the portioned meat into flat, round patties.
+- Shape the patties: Shape the portioned meat into flat, round patties.
 I keep my patties about 6 ounces each and then form a patty that’s about 5-inches in diameter and less than an inch thick.
 Press your thumb gently into the center of the patty about halfway down.
 This little trick helps the patty to hold its shape while cooking and prevents shrinking.

-You can cook your hamburgers right away or refrigerate or freeze for later.
+- Storage: You can cook your hamburgers right away or refrigerate or freeze for later.
 If refrigerating, be sure to cook hamburgers within 24 hours.
 To freeze, wrap the patties individually using plastic wrap or parchment paper then place in a freezer bag and freeze for up to 6 months.

-How to Cook Hamburgers
+How to Cook Hamburgers on the Grill

 There are three different ways to cook your hamburger patties.
 Each method will result in a juicy burger, but I definitely recommend cooking on the grill if you can.

-Preheat an outdoor grill to medium-high heat (400-450 degrees F) and clean the grates using a grill brush.
+- Preheat an outdoor grill to medium-high heat (400-450 degrees F) and clean the grates using a grill brush.

-Place hamburger patties on the grill, indent side up and close the lid.
+- Place hamburger patties on the grill, indent side up and close the lid.
 Resist the urger to press down your burger or move it too soon.
 Cook for about 4 minutes; when the meat easily releases from the grates, you’re ready to flip.

-Carefully and using a long handled grill spatula; flip the patties over and close the lid.
+- Carefully and using a long handled grill spatula; flip the patties over and close the lid.
 Again resist the urge to press down on the patties to avoid losing valuable juices.
 Cook another 4 minutes.

-Test for doneness using a digital meat thermometer; 160 degrees F is medium.
+- Test for doneness using a digital meat thermometer; 160 degrees F is medium.
 Add sliced cheese if using, and close the lid for 1 minute to melt.
 Transfer hamburgers to a clean plate and cover with foil to keep warm before serving.

 The length of time for cooking burgers depends on the heat of your grill and the thickness of the patties.
 But it will take approximately 4-5 minutes per side.
 Let them rest at least 5 minutes before serving.

-Hamburgers should be cooked to at least 160 degrees F. Use tongs to lift up the patty and insert an instant read digital meat thermometer into the center of the burger.
+Hamburgers should be cooked to at least 160 degrees F. Use tongs to lift up the patty and insert an instant-read digital meat thermometer into the center of the burger.

-On the Stove Top
+Burgers on the Stove Top

 It’s super easy to cook your burgers on the stove if the grill isn’t an option.

-Use a heavy bottomed skillet, like cast iron over medium heat.
+- Use a heavy bottomed skillet, like cast iron over medium heat.

-Fry hamburgers for about 5-6 minutes per side.
+- Fry hamburgers for about 5-6 minutes per side.

 How to Top Your Hamburger

-The Basics: Lettuce, tomato, onion, pickles and cheese are typically offer
+- The Basics: Lettuce, tomato, onion, pickles and cheese are typically offer

-Condiments: Ketchup, mustard and mayonnaise are the most common.
+- Condiments: Ketchup, mustard and mayonnaise are the most common.

-Make it Extra: Top your burger with just about anything you love!
+- Make it Extra: Top your burger with just about anything you love!
 Avocado, BBQ sauce, pineapple, onion rings, guacamole, chili, fried egg, sautéed mushrooms.
 The possibilities are practically endless!

 Like the meat, having a good quality bun is essential to the perfect hamburger, so splurge a little and get the good ones!